Physiotherapist for athletes

-Physio AUS offers physio for sports injuries in Caulfield and surrounds for several elite athletes, including:
+Physio AUS offers physio for sports injuries for several elite athletes, including:

 We also offer sponsorship for young and up-and-coming athletes.

-Athletes engage in high-level performance and place more strain and demand on their bodies than everyday people, often resulting in injuries to the following areas of the body.
-Caulfield physio Ben Demase focuses on physio for atheletes and will get you back on track (literally) in no time.
+Athletes engage in high-level performance and place more strain and demand on their bodies than everyday people, often resulting in injuries to the following areas of the body. physio Ben Demase focuses on physio for athletes and will get you back on track (literally) in no time.

 Chronic knee pain can be caused by repeated trauma and shock to the knees during training and competition.
 Anterior Cruciate Ligament (ACL) tears are some of the most common athletic injuries.